Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Experiments

-{\em POC significantly improves existing FSL methods for VSR.} \cref{tab:improve_fsr} highlights the advantages of POC in serving as a simple plug-in module that greatly enhances diverse FSL methods.
-In contrast to the poor performance of LMMs when prompted with open-vocabulary questions (\cref{tab:lmm_failue}), the significant improvements of POC confirm our successful exploitation of LMM for VSR through expert's guidance.
+{\em POC significantly improves existing FSL methods for VSR.} \cref{tab:improve_fsr} highlights the advantages of POC in serving as a plug-in module that greatly enhances diverse FSL methods.
+In contrast to the poor performance of LMMs when prompted with open-vocabulary questions (\cref{tab:lmm_failue}), POC's significant improvements confirm our successful exploitation of LMM for VSR.
+The enhanced FineR obtains 40.4\% mean accuracy, while POC improves it to 52.9\%.
+In addition, POC improves the strong expert model learned by FS-FT \cite{liu2025few} from 59.2\% to 65.6\%.
+All the results validate the complementary strengths of FSL expert models and LMMs, and that POC can leverage both to enhance VSR.

-{\em POC generalizes across different pretrained backbones.} \cref{fig:ablate_backbone} shows that POC yields consistent accuracy gains over expert models that finetune various pretrained backbones.
-Notably, models pretrained on smaller but domain-specific datasets, such as ResNet-50 pretrained on iNaturalist (438k bio-images) \cite{van2018inaturalist}, even outperform foundation models like OpenCLIP, which is pretrained on a 100$\times$ larger dataset LAION-400M \cite{laion400m}.
-This underscores the benefit of domain-specific pretraining for VSR, as further corroborated by the outstanding performance of BioCLIP \cite{stevens2024bioclip} pretrained on 10M biological images.
-Moreover, DINOv2 \cite{oquab2023dinov2} outperforms the OpenCLIP model \cite{cherti2023reproducible}, which is widely used in recent FSL works.
-This is likely because DINOv2 learns to better capture fine-grained visual details that benefit VSR \cite{zhang2025revisiting, tong2024eyes}.
+{\em POC generalizes across different FSL expert backbones.} \cref{fig:ablate_backbone} shows that POC yields consistent accuracy gains over expert models that finetune various pretrained backbones via FS-FT~\cite{liu2025few}.
+Moreover, POC achieves higher accuracy with stronger expert models and yields larger gains for weaker ones.
+This is easy to understand -- with a fixed LMM, the final performance of POC is upper-bounded by the top-5 accuracy of the expert models, while the top-5 accuracy is closely correlated with the top-1 accuracy, as is widely known \cite{russakovsky2015imagenet}.
+It is also worth noting that the DINOv2 ViT-B/14 backbone is pretrained on general images in a self-supervised fashion.
+In contrast, the iNaturalist ResNet-50 backbone is pretrained in a supervised learning manner over 438K meticulously curated bio-images labeled by either domain experts or community efforts \cite{van2018inaturalist}.
+Yet, the superior performance of DINOv2 over iNaturalist-ResNet-50 suggests that DINOv2 is a more practical backbone in VSR over customized bio-models.

-{\em POC generalizes across different LMMs.} \cref{fig:ablate_lmms} further shows that POC delivers consistent improvements when paired with different LMMs, demonstrating its broad compatibility.
-Moreover, stronger LMMs such as GPT-5-Mini \cite{openai2025gpt5} lead to larger gains, suggesting that POC effectively leverages the enhanced reasoning and representation capacities of more powerful LMMs.
+{\em POC generalizes across different LMMs.} As shown in \cref{fig:ablate_lmms}, POC consistently improves the performance of an FSL expert model when paired with different LMMs, demonstrating its broad compatibility.
+Furthermore, stronger LMMs, such as GPT-5-Mini \cite{openai2025gpt5} and Qwen-VL-2.5-Instruct \cite{qwen2.5-vl}, yield larger gains, suggesting that POC effectively exploits the superior reasoning capabilities of more powerful LMMs.

-{\em POC improves expert models by distinguishing confusing species.} \cref{fig:confusion_matrix} shows that the expert model trained on limited few-shot data often struggles with ``confusing species'' that exhibit highly similar visual attributes.
-In contrast, POC corrects many of these errors by leveraging the pretrained knowledge and in-context learning capabilities of LMMs. \cref{fig:improve_acc} shows POC improves accuracy for both well-recognized and poorly recognized species, with larger gains for the latter.